OUR royal PATROn

 Having graduated from the University of Cambridge, Lady Gass worked as a schoolteacher, teaching mathematics.

 In 1985 Lady Gass was elected to Somerset County Council, as a Conservative Party Councillor for the Quantock district, and remained a member until 1997.
 From 1989-93 she was Chairman of the Exmoor National Park Committee and at the same time was Vice-Chairman of the county council's Social Services Committee.
 In 1994 she was High Sheriff of Somerset, the next year was appointed a Deputy Lieutenant for Somerset, and in 1996 was promoted to Vice Lord-Lieutenant and appointed as a Justice of the Peace for the county.
 In 1998, she became Lord Lieutenant of Somerset, a position she still held until 2015.

-Howard Goodall is an EMMY, BRIT, Gramophone and BAFTA award-winning composer of choral music, stage musicals, film and TV scores, a highly respected broadcaster and an energetic campaigner for music education.
+A former chorister, Howard Goodall is an EMMY, BRIT, Gramophone and BAFTA award-winning composer of choral music, stage musicals, film and TV scores, a highly respected broadcaster and an energetic campaigner for music education.
 In January 2007 he was appointed as England's first ever National Ambassador for Singing.
 His settings of Psalm 23 and Love Divine are amongst the most performed of all sacred music in the UK and have featured on numerous platinum-selling CDs.
 His Eternal Light: A Requiem earned him a Classical BRIT award for Composer of the Year.
 He is also Composer-in-Residence for Classic FM and has released four best-selling choral discs for the station: Enchanted Voices, Enchanted Carols, Pelican in the Wilderness, and Inspired.

 bishop of bath and wells

 The Rt Revd Peter Hancock read Natural Sciences at Selwyn College, Cambridge and then studied for ordained ministry at Oak Hill Theological College.